Plushcap: Description

 The plushcap is about 14 cm long and males weigh on average 14.9 g and females 13.4 g.
 It has a chestnut body and a golden-yellow forecrown (the plush part of the name).
 From its nape to its wings, it is black.
 The males and females look similar but the males are slightly larger than the females.
+Juveniles are just duller versions of their parents.

 The subspecies C. d. citrinifrons is found in Peru and has a paler cap while C. d. federalis is found in coastal Venezuela and is brighter than C. d. diadema.

 Vocalizations

 While the plushcap is usually quiet, when it does vocalize it has a long series of chirps and twitters.

 Distribution and habitat

 Plushcaps prefer to live in montane forest or secondary woodland by Chusquea bamboo which they use to find food.
 They stay at high elevation, between 2300–3500 m.

 Diet

 The diet consists of small insects, berries, and plant material, and they typically forage in small groups within mixed species flocks of wide diversity.
 The plushcap looks for insects by probing and pushing its bill into the stems and leaf nodes of the bamboo and prying them open.
 They also forage by running their bill along the stems of bamboo with a series of tiny biting motions.
 Plushcaps will often hang upside down while searching for the insects.